ccnmtl/ccnmtldjango/README.md

 whether you want to check those into version control and not have to deal with it on deployment or leave them out of VC and add a `collectstatic` step to your deployment process.

-The `make syncdb` automagically sets up an "example.com" site.
-This should be changed to your site domain (e.g. `localhost:8000`) via the admin console. `http://localhost:8000/admin/sites/site/`. (if it matters for your application)

 Tests should pass out of the box: